f4exb/tnc1101/tnc1101/README.md

 ## Blocks and packets

 The CC1101 radio interface can handle blocks of up to 255 bytes in classical mode.
-There is an "infinite" mode we do not use here.
-The FIFO of the CC1101 us only 64 bytes long and the process of filling or fetching data for a larger block is handled with the MSP430.
+There is an "infinite" mode supported by the CC1101 but we do not use it here.
+The FIFO of the CC1101 is only 64 bytes long and the process of filling or fetching data for a larger block is handled with the MSP430.

 Blocks are set as fixed size.
 This can create some waste at the expense of more simplicity in a code that is already complex.
 Moreover only fixed size blocks can benefit from the built-in forward error correction (FEC) of the CC1101.
 The first byte of the block is set with the size of actual useful data in the block that comes next. i.e. the counter itself is not part of the size.